kyklospi/eatery/README.md

 ## Project Overview
-Eatery Backend project is a Spring Boot-based backend designed to serve as the core application layer for managing customer favourite eateries and customer eatery reservations, its data persistence, and API services.
+Eatery Backend project is a Spring Boot-based backend designed to serve as the core application layer for managing customer eatery reservations, its data persistence, API services and notification about changes in their reservation status.
 It is built following modern architectural patterns such as RESTful services, MVC, and Layered Architecture to ensure scalability, maintainability, and ease of testing.